drhsqlite/fossil-mirror/www/emaildesign.md

   *  <b>SUBSCRIBER</b> &rarr;
      The subscriber table records the email address for people who want to receive email notifications.
-Each subscriber has a "subscriberCode" which is a random 32-byte blob that uniquely identifies the subscriber.
+Each subscriber has a `subscriberCode` which is a random 32-byte blob that uniquely identifies the subscriber.
 There are also fields to indicate what kinds of notifications the subscriber wishes to receive, whether or not the email address of the subscriber has been